MystoganX/Matlab-Digital-Signal-Processing/DigitalFilters/FilterDesign/README.md

 # Filter Design Techniques

-_How do you design a filter?_
+**_How do you design a filter?_**
-There lies the question... from conception
+There lies the question to be answered... from its conception to its actual implementation, this section aims to show different techniques used in the design of digital filters.
+Some techniques used in section are the following:

-And then, how can you create it an use it?
+1. Zero-pole placement

-This includes tecniques like the Zero-Pole Placement
+Where